Best-transcendence/ft_transcendence/frontend/README.md

 The # lets you update the URL without triggering a full page reload.

 User clicks browser back button → hashchange fires again → router() runs → show previous page.

+## router.ts

+- Handling navigation in your Single Page Application (SPA).
+- Mapping URLs (hashes) to the correct page or component.
+- Ensuring protected pages (like profile or game) check if the user is logged in before rendering.

+The router decides what to show on the screen, but it doesn't contain the actual pages or components itself.

+import { getCurrentUser } from "./services/api";

+- This is a service function that contacts your backend to fetch the currently logged-in user.
+- It’s used by fetchUser() inside router.ts to:
+- Check if the user is logged in.
+- Protect pages that require authentication.

+Without protectedPage:
+Anyone could access protected routes like #/pong2d without logging in.
+Your app would have no security layer between public and private pages.

+With protectedPage:
+All authentication logic is centralized in one place.
+Your router stays clean and simple:

+case "intro":
+  protectedPage(() => GameIntroPage());
+  break;

+It’s easy to maintain and expand later.